benlye/flash-multi/README.md

 # Installation
 ## Using the Installer
 1. Download the latest installer (`flash-multi-[version].exe`) from the [Releases](https://github.com/benlye/flash-multi/releases) page
-1. Run the installer to install the application and the DFU device drivers
+1. Run the installer to install the application and the Maple USB device drivers - **the Maple USB device drivers must be selected for installation at least once**.
+They do not need to be installed on subsequent reinstalls or upgrades (but reinstalling them won't do any harm).
-1. Launch the 'Flash Multi' from the Start menu
+1. Launch 'Flash Multi' from the Start menu

 ## Manual Installation
 1. Download the latest .zip archive (`flash-multi-[version].zip`) from the [Releases](https://github.com/benlye/flash-multi/releases) page
 1. Unzip the archive to a convenient location
-1. Run `\drivers\install_drivers.bat` to manually install the DFU device drivers
+1. Run `\drivers\install_drivers.bat` to manually install the Maple USB device drivers (only needed once)
 1. Launch the application by running `flash-multi.exe`

 ## Drivers for Older Versions of Windows